 Other than that, BJJ works well in a 1-on-1 battle.
 Weight class doesn’t play a major role, street bullies usually don’t know to defend against submission attempts and switches.

 There are no downsides to Krav Maga in the street.
-Your opponent can carry a knife, a club, even a gun, the dojo teaches you all kinds of self-defense techniques.
+Your opponent can carry a knife, a club, or even a gun, the dojo teaches you all kinds of self-defense techniques.
 The master of Israeli martial art attacks your vital spots and finishes the bout in less than 5 seconds.

 Krav Maga experts will try to keep the fight standing and use other attackers as a shield in, for example, 1 on 3 fights.
 It is a way better choice for self-defense and street battles.